DACNC/ABM_COVID19_Students_Transmission/README.md

 - Environmental variables should be updated as follow: PATH variable should contain an option pointing to folder: ../Java/jre1.8.0_171/bin

+## Installation
-## To install GAMA platform, follow steps from following GAMA website:
+To install GAMA platform, follow steps from following GAMA website:
 - https://gama-platform.github.io/wiki/InstallationAndLaunching